magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 ### `exports`

 The `exports` property is used to copy a local value to some external entity.
+If the external entity property is anything but a function, it will be set to the value of the local property.
+If the external property is a function, it will be called with the local properties value as an argument.
-If the local value is an observable, the external entity will also be updated whenever the local property changes. `exports`'s value is an object, composed of the following:
+If the local value is a ko of io-es5 observable, the external entity will also be updated whenever the local property changes. `exports`'s value is an object, composed of the following:

   - `key`: name of the internal property or method that is tracked for changes.
   - `value`: name of the property or method that receives the value.
 Can use [string templates](#string_templ).